Penny

 For the fast answer, read how do I connect my bank accounts to Google Sheets automatically.
 For safety details, see is it safe to connect my bank to an AI financial planner.

-Related reads: Plaid Google Sheets guide, best way to sync bank transactions, and the finance answers hub.
+Related reads: Plaid Google Sheets guide, how to choose a bank sync method, and the finance answers hub.

 Ready to keep your sheet updated automatically?
 Start with Penny’s Google Sheets plan.